 Mutual exchange of time shall not disrupt the efficient operations of HCFR.
 All mutual exchanges are between two employees and the department will not be responsible for tracking or any claims of time owed due to mutuals between employees.
 At no time shall HCFR be responsible for paying back owed mutual time to an employee due to another employee that has separated from employment.
 It is the responsibility of the remaining employee to report to work or find another means of leave.
-However, the employee who has not received the reciprocal exchange of time, However, when a scheduled mutual is cancelled within thirty days of the scheduled date due to separation of employment, or the scheduled employee being unavailable due to long-term or short-term disability, or worker's compensation / light duty, then the employee needing the mutual may be allowed to utilize his/her own PTO as to not disrupt planned time off even if this creates a circumstance of allowing more personnel off then normally allowed.
+However, when a scheduled mutual is cancelled within thirty days of the scheduled date due to separation of employment, or the scheduled employee being unavailable due to long-term or short-term disability, or worker's compensation / light duty, then the employee needing the mutual may be allowed to utilize his/her own PTO as to not disrupt planned time off even if this creates a circumstance of allowing more personnel off then normally allowed.